spheleleamandla-wq/DS-03-TIME-SERIES-MODELING-OF-AIR-QUALITY-IN-NAIROBI/README.md

 # DS-03-TIME-SERIES-MODELING-OF-AIR-QUALITY-IN-NAIROBI
 Time series modeling of Nairobi air quality (PM2.5/AQI) using ARIMA, SARIMA &amp; Prophet.
 EDA, stationarity testing, and forecasting for public health insights.

+> DS 03 Time Series Modeling of Air Quality in Nairobi | Completed

 ## Overview
 Time series analysis and forecasting of air quality in Nairobi to predict PM2.5 and AQI levels for public health planning.